3D Vessel Reconstruction from Sparse-View Dynamic DSA Images via Vessel Probability Guided Attenuation Learning: Methods

 \subsubsection{DSA Imaging Process}

-As illustrated in Fig.~\ref{fig:Dsaimaging}, DSA imaging process involves two rotational X-ray scans for a patient.
-The first scan, termed as the mask run, is conducted before the injection of the contrast agent.
-The second scan, referred to as the fill run, is performed after a few seconds of the injection.
-During both scans, the X-ray source rotates along a predefined arc-shaped trajectory around the patient with uniform angular spacing.
-On the opposite side, a 2D detector captures multi-view projections of the body, such as the head and neck.
-For both X-ray sequences, images with the same sequential number are captured at the same rotational angle, ensuring consistent positioning.
-Different tissues in the body absorb X-rays to varying extents, and this absorption rate is termed as ``attenuation coefficient'', which is always non-negative.
-The key distinction between these two X-ray scans lies in the notably increased attenuation in the vessel area due to the injected contrast agent of the fill run.
-Subsequently, the X-ray images acquired during the fill run are subtracted from those taken during the mask run in logarithmic domain.
-This subtraction process effectively removes irrelevant tissues, such as bones and muscles, resulting in DSA images that exclusively capture blood flow information as highlighted by the contrast agent.
+As illustrated in \cref{fig:DSAimaging}, DSA imaging involves two rotational X-ray scans at the same position: the mask run, conducted before contrast agent injection, and the fill run, performed a few seconds after.
+During both scans, the X-ray source rotates along a predefined arc-shaped trajectory while a 2D detector captures multi-view projections of the body (e.g., head and neck) at uniform angular intervals.
+The primary difference between these two scans lies in the notably increased attenuation within vessels during the fill run due to the injected contrast agent.
+Subsequently, the fill run X-ray images are subtracted from those in the mask run.
+This process effectively removes non-vascular tissues, such as bones and muscles, resulting in DSA images that exclusively capture blood flow marked by contrast agent.

-For illustrative purposes, we select a subset of DSA images for demonstration in Fig.~\ref{fig:Dsaimaging}, specifically at timestamps $t=1, 67$ and $133$, from the complete sequence of 133 frames.
-Since the fill run starts after a few seconds of the injection, the first DSA frame ($t=1$) already shows some initial blood flow information at cervical artery.
-It is clear that each frame of DSA sequence captures a particular blood flow state as the contrast agents gradually flow through the vessels.
-Such dynamic nature of DSA images arises a significant challenge to the reconstruction task.
+Each DSA frame captures both vascular morphology and time-resolved blood flow states as contrast agent flows through vessels.
+Morphological features, such as vessel shape, percent stenosis~\citep{NASCET, WASID}, and aneurysm geometry~\citep{Demo_to_Neck}, can be directly observed or quantified from rotational DSA images.
+These images also provide qualitative hemodynamic information, which could be further quantified into hemodynamic metrics by reconstructing a time-resolved contrast volume sequence, as validated in an in-silico simulation study~\citep{DSA_recon_metric}.
+Together, the morphological and hemodynamic information offers clinical insights for vascular diseases diagnosis.